Turn Back the Clock

 Turkmenistan

-Koryo Tours runs two annual trips to Turkmenistan in the fall and spring.
-Our upcoming tour Turkmenistan- October Tour (September 30- October 7) will visit the capital Ashgabat, Darvaza Gas Crater, an underground lake, ancient archeological sites, the ‘Grand Canyon of Central Asia’, and Caspian Seaside.
+Koryo Tours runs several annual trips to Turkmenistan in the fall and spring, including the Five Stans tour.
+Our Turkmenistan tour will visit the capital Ashgabat, Darvaza Gas Crater, an underground lake, ancient archeological sites, the ‘Grand Canyon of Central Asia’, and Caspian Seaside.
 Below is a short video by one of our friends made on one of our trips.

 Second the postcard representing Russian Soviet Federative Socialist Republic.
 This model Soviet man, Homo Sovieticus in the flesh, holds on high the iconic hammer and sickle of the Communist Party.
 Behind him are the many industries of vast Russia.